realbucketofchicken/Simplaudio/readme.md

 ## Translations
-I would apprechiate if you could help out with translations, if you want to help you can find a .csv under the folder called "translation" create a fork of the repo and modify the translations.csv file with a program like excel or libreoffice calc to include your language then create a pull request including your translations I will then merge the translations(annoy me if i forget)
+I would apprechiate if you could help out with translations, if you want to help you can find a .csv under the folder called "translation", create a fork of the repo and modify the translations.csv file with a program like excel or libreoffice calc to include your language.

+After that create a pull request including your translations.
+I will then merge the translations(annoy me if i forget)